amar-webdev/Simple-Calculator/README.md

 ## File Structure

 * index.html: Contains the HTML structure of the calculator.
-* style.css: Contains the CSS styles for the calculator layout and buttons.
+* calu.css: Contains the CSS styles for the calculator layout and buttons.
-* script.js: Contains the JavaScript code for implementing the calculator functionality.
+* data.js: Contains the JavaScript code for implementing the calculator functionality.

 # Preview